-SITE VEHICLE MOBILITY PLANNING

-Carron is developing site planning criteria to reduce emissions attributable to traffic at construction sites.
-The planning phase is carried out by analysing critical cases and preparing the relevant regulations to define routes and timetables, and requesting possible authorisations.

-These measures have already been implemented and will be applied at all Carron SpA construction sites from 2025.

-NET ZERO WASTE

-The Group is committed to minimising avoidable emissions related to waste management.
-Indeed, the construction sector accounts for half of all materials extracted and 46% of the EU's total waste production.
-Improvements in the circular economy can have an important influence on reducing these impacts and transforming waste into new materials.
-Key strategies to promote circularity include increasing the use of recycled materials, increasing the durability and adaptability of buildings over time, and improving the recovery of materials for use as secondary raw materials.
+SITE VEHICLE MOBILITY PLANNING Carron is developing site planning of to traffic at construction sites.
+The pl critical cases and preparing the re timetables, and requesting possible a These measures have already been Carron SpA construction sites from 2 NET ZERO WASTE The Group is committed to minimisi management.
+Indeed, the constructio extracted and 46% of the EU's total circular economy can have an import and transforming waste into new mater include increasing the use of recycler adaptability of buildings over time, an use as secondary raw materials.